-The Central and South Florida Flood Control Project was disbanded when SFWMD was formed in the late 1940s, following several hurricanes that caused extensive flooding for months in South Florida.
-Today, water flow is managed by SFWMD through a complex system of canals and levees; the boundaries of SFWMD include the Kissimmee Okeechobee Everglades watershed and cover 16 counties.
-The South Florida water management system, alternatively known as the Central and Southern Florida Project (C&SF Project), is a vast engineering project, immensely engineered including approximately 2,200 miles of canals, 2,100 miles of levee/berms, and 1,400 water control structures (operated under regulation schedules and operational rules) (SFWMD, 2020a).
-This system was designed to provide flood protection, maintain adequate groundwater elevations in agricultural and urban areas for water supply needs of a growing population, and inhibit potential saltwater intrusion into the freshwater aquifers (Strowd et al. 2017).
-Constructed wetlands called the Everglades Storm Water Treatment Areas and flow equalization basins for water quality treatment are also components of the South Florida water management system.
+South Florida water management system.
 In addition to surface waters, several groundwater aquifers contribute to the hydrology in South Florida, most responding quickly to rainfall and surface water conditions.
 The agencies responsible for the region's water resource management, the SFWMD and the Corps, have divided the area into four main planning regions: the Kissimmee Basin, Upper East Coast, Lower West Coast, and the Lower East Coast.
 Each region is supplied water for various uses from their associated aquifers.
-The primary source of groundwater for the Lower East Coast is the Biscavne Aquifer and for the Upper East Coast, the Surficial Aquifer (SFWMD, 2020a).
+The primary source of groundwater for the Lower East Coast is the Biscayne Aquifer and for the Upper East Coast, the Surficial Aquifer (SFWMD, 2020a).
 Water Conservation Areas have also been constructed to support urban water supply and protect fish and wildlife in the Everglades.

 Although the channelization of natural tributaries and creation of canals severely altered the location, timing and delivery of freshwater to the Bay, morphologically these freshwater streams still exist in a modified form even if almost none continue to flow naturally.
 Natural streams include Snake Creek (Oleta River lying downstream), Arch Creek (comprising two creeks), Little River, the Miami River, and Black Creek.
 Unlike northern streams, these do not originate at a headwater channel but instead emanate from transverse glades (wet prairies) that cross the main limestone ridge and deliver water from the Everglades to the coastal streams.
 These have all been channelized at some point upstream to accomplish the initial task of draining the Everglades, thus eliminating natural sheetflow to Biscayne Bay.
 The channelized streams currently provide flood protection to the residential areas.
 Some springs are spring-fed streams, meaning the source of freshwater comes from underground sources.
 Snapper Creek and Cutler Creek were the most well-known of these; however, there were several others south of Coconut Grove between the areas known today as Matheson Hammock and the Cutler Power Plant where the rocky outcrop is close to the bay.
 Arch Creek was a spring-fed stream in the geological past before the arch collapsed (known as the "natural bridge").
 These spring-fed streams no longer flow naturally due to canal construction or by regional lowering of the water table.
 Seepage streams that existed along the coastal plain of southern Biscayne Bay do not have names but were very common.
-A seepage stream will normally have one or more tree islands at its headwaters where the water seeps into the surface water as the tree island's rocky core provided a direct connection to the surface aguifer and facilitated a way for water to escape from under the marl blanket.
+A seepage stream will normally have one or more tree islands at its headwaters where the water seeps into the surface water as the tree island's rocky core provided a direct connection to the surface aquifer and facilitated a way for water to escape from under the marl blanket.
 It is possible that higher groundwater levels could reactivate many of these as few have been directly modified, although mangroves now grow at the downstream end of these streams, often at higher elevations, which would prevent flow from reaching the bay.
 Also, there are still several functioning springs with most of the known examples in the coastline area in or near the Charles Deering Estate.
 The presence of at least four of these, as well as the presence of oysters in Biscayne Bay north of the Cutler Power Plant, suggest there may be others.
 Historical examples include the one photographed by Commodore Ralph Middleton Munroe in the late 1890s, located as much as 200 meters offshore of Coconut Grove (P. Harlem, personal communication, August 10, 2010).